-All Wheelabrator facilities including our energy-from-waste facilities, independent power plants, ash monofills, metal recovery operations and development projects are subject to a myriad of environmental regulations.
-The energy-from-waste industry is one of the most stringently regulated industries in the US and is why Wheelabrator's energy-from-waste plants use some of the most advanced air quality controls and emission and performance monitoring technology required to meet federal, state, and local requirements.
+All Wheelabrator facilities including our waste-to-energy facilities, waste fuel facilities, ash monofills, metal recovery operations and development projects are subject to a myriad of environmental regulations.
+The waste-to-energy industry is one of the most stringently regulated industries in the US and is why Wheelabrator's waste-to-energy plants use some of the most advanced air quality controls and emission and performance monitoring technology required to meet federal, state, and local requirements.

 Wheelabrator's UK facilities, including those that are operational and those that are still in development, are regulated under Environmental Permits awarded by the Environment Agency (EA) or Natural Resources Wales (NRW), to ensure we operate our facilities without harming people or the environment and will fully comply with strict environmental laws.
 Wheelabrator's UK facilities not only meet the accepted standards for emissions (set by the European Union under the Waste Incineration Directive, now covered by the industrial Emissions Directive) and the terms of our Environmental Permits, they also undertake additional monitoring in conjunction with local councils.